vmware-archive/vsphere-storage-for-docker/docs/external/demo-ha-swarm.md

 ## Conclusion

-vDVS along with Swarm mode can provide a HA capability to a cluster running stateful applications.
-While Swarm mode takes care of re-scheduling the application containers on nodes in the cluster, vDVS plugun ensures that the volumes are managed in a similar way and data is persisted while re-scheduling of the application containers.
+VDVS along with Swarm mode can provide a HA capability to a cluster running stateful applications.
+While Swarm mode takes care of re-scheduling the application containers on nodes in the cluster, VDVS plugun ensures that the volumes are managed in a similar way and data is persisted while re-scheduling of the application containers.